gaphor/gaphor/docs/model.md

-# UML Data Model
+# UML and SysML Data Model

-Gaphor uses the UML Specification as a guideline for its own data storage.
+Gaphor uses the UML and SysML Specifications as guidelines for its own data storage.
 The Python data model is generated from a Gaphor model file that describes the relationships between the supported UML elements.

 The model is built using smart properties (descriptors).
 These properties emit events when they're changed.
 This allows the rest of the application,